 Monitor hardware health in SAM

-You can use SAM to monitor the health of Dell, HP, HPE ProLiant, IBM, Cisco UCS, and Nutanix hardware components such as temperature, fan speed, power supply, CPU, memory, disk space, and more.
-SAM provides instant visibility of the status (up, critical or warning), allows you to set baseline values, and alerts you if levels fall below set thresholds.
+You can use SAM to monitor the health of Cisco UCS, Nutanix, Dell, HP, HPE ProLiant, and IBM hardware details such as temperature, fan speed, power supply, CPU, memory, disk space, and more.
+SAM provides instant visibility of hardware status (for example Up or Down); it can also calculate baseline data that can be used to configure hardware health thresholds.

 To get started monitoring hardware health for Dell, HP, HPE ProLiant, and IBM devices: